-The Contemplary supports and promote research into the efficacy of the contemplative practices we offer.
+The Contemplary supports and promotes research into the efficacy of the contemplative practices we offer.
 In this regard, we adopt the position that the empirical study of consciousness involves not only 3rd person observation of the brain, but also 1st person, introspective observation of the mind.
 The Contemplary therefore positions the contemplative not merely as the subject of scientific research, but as a co-researcher engaged in sophisticated methods of introspective enquiry.

 Current Research Activity